auth0/docs/articles/quickstart/spa/_includes/_login_preamble.md

 ## Add Authentication with Auth0

-The [Auth0 hosted login page](/hosted-pages/login) is the easiest way to set up authentication in your application.
-We recommend using the Auth0 hosted login page for the best experience, best security and the fullest array of features.
+[Universal login](/hosted-pages/login) is the easiest way to set up authentication in your application.
+We recommend using it for the best experience, best security and the fullest array of features.
 This guide will use it to provide a way for your users to log in to your ${library} application.

 ::: note
 You can also embed the Lock widget directly in your application.
 If you use this method, some features, such as single sign-on, will not be accessible.